gabrieloliveira95/meals/README.md

 Itens:
 - /Components/Category-Item -> Generate Itens in GridView with each Category
 - /Components/Meal-Item -> Generate Itens in ListView with each Meal by Selected Category
+- /Components/Drawer ->  A simple Drawer in Category Screen

 Data:
 - /Data/Dummy -> Constant List with data